norama/selector/README.md

 ## Stateful Options Selector

-Stateful Options Selector is a multiple selector component written in [React](https://facebook.github.io/react/), where each selected options can have an associated user selected state.
+Stateful Options Selector is a multiple selector component written in [React](https://facebook.github.io/react/), where each selected option can have an associated user selected state.
 The set of possible states is configurable.
 The component is based on [react-selectize](https://github.com/furqanZafar/react-selectize/).

 The state of the selected options can be changed by clicking on the button in their widget.